boazles/IRI_To_C/README.md

 6. time inUTC in hh.xx format
 7. Minimum altitude in KM
 8. Maximun altitude in KM
-9. Altitude step must be less then 1000
+9. Altitude step.
+Total number Altitude data points  must be less then 1000

 Currently only wraps the iri_sub function but can be easily adapted to  wrap the iri_web function as well.